jufi2112/diploma_thesis/README.md

 ## Usage of Existing Code
 My work is based on a fork from the repository of [Geometry-Aware Gradient Algorithms for Neural Architecture Search](https://arxiv.org/pdf/2004.07802.pdf) (short _GAEA_) which I extended to allow the tuning of hyperparameters during the search and evaluation phases of single-level neural architecture search (_NAS_).
 While not explicitely stated, the [GAEA repository](https://github.com/liamcli/gaea_release) uses code from the [PC-DARTS repository](https://github.com/yuhuixu1993/PC-DARTS) which in turn uses code from the original [DARTS repository](https://github.com/quark0/darts).
 While the original DARTS code is licensed under the Apache License 2.0, _PC-DARTS_ and _GAEA_ are missing a license information.
 Therefore, this repository uses the Apache License 2.0 of the original DARTS repository.

+## Installation
+Requirement files for pip and anaconda are provided inside the `requirements` directory.
+More information on the installation are provided there as well.

+## Performing Experiments
+Scripts to perform the experiments described in the thesis are inside the `scripts` directory.
+Further information :exclamation: that should be read :exclamation: are provided there as well.

+## Todo
 What follows is the content of the original GAEA readme.
 When I find time I'm gonna rewrite this to comply with this project.

 # [Geometry-Aware Gradient Algorithms for Neural Architecture Search](https://arxiv.org/pdf/2004.07802.pdf)